-- Unexplained gaps in your past such as missing out a year when you were not employed or in education – you should include this but be creative on how you explain what you did without lying.
+- Unexplained gaps in your past.
+Such as missing out a year when you were not employed or in education.

-- Using fancy colours, images and patterns such as borders are not required for nearly all CVs.
+- Using bright colours, images and patterns such as borders.

 Should you Declare You Have High Functioning Autism/Asperger’s

-There is no clear right or wrong answer to this question.
-I believe that a CV should only outline the positives that you can bring to the role and you are selling yourself based on all of your best aspects.
-Even though there are many positives to being high functioning autistic, and only a few negatives, most people who are not autistic don’t have a full understanding of how we are and unfortunately view autism to be a negative trait.
+There is no clear right or wrong answer, as to whether you should declare if your autistic/Asperger’s on your CV.
+I believe that a CV should only outline the positives that you can bring to the role.
+You are selling yourself based on all of your best aspects.
+There are many positives to being autistic/Asperger’s, but most people don’t know or understand this.
+Most people will just see this as being a disability, with all of the negative characteristics.

-It is quite time consuming to start a CV from scratch so here are a couple of really good links that provide CV templates you can download for free and then put your own details in.
+It’s quite time consuming to start a CV from scratch.
+So here are a couple of really good links that provide CV templates you can download for free and put in your own details.

 University of Kent (2018) https://www.kent.ac.uk/careers/cv.htm